New B&B to open for those who fancy a night in a wombat’s burrow

 People who confess to their silliest holiday blunders could be in with a chance of getting to stay at this cosy crib.

-The ‘B&Burrow’, designed to resemble a wombat’s warren, is nestled among the dramatic landscape and ancient woodlands of the Mendip Hills, one of the UK’s areas of outstanding natural beauty.
+The “B&Burrow”, designed to resemble a wombat’s warren, is nestled among the dramatic landscape and ancient woodlands of the Mendip Hills in Somerset, one of the UK’s areas of outstanding natural beauty.

 The unique subterranean hideaway is characterised by snug tunnel-style living chambers, with design imagery showing a crawl-through kid’s entrance and bathroom with plush fluffy dressing gowns.